Family Law Advice and Covid-19

 Spousal maintenance, child maintenance, even the capital and pension orders may (in more extreme circumstances) need to be re-evaluated and adjusted.

-To protect yourself variation applications should be made quickly.
+Any variation applications should be made quickly.
 Haste will be even more important in relation to applications to completely set-aside agreements or orders.

 For further information, you may find our variation of maintenance pages helpful together with our recent blogs: